NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/notebooks/trtis/README.md

 cd DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2
 ```

+## Obtain models to be loaded in TRTIS.

+We prepared Tacotron 2 and WaveGlow models that are ready to be loaded in TRTIS.
+If you want to create your own models, please follow the instructions on how to
+train and export the models below.

 ## Obtain Tacotron 2 and WaveGlow checkpoints.

 You can either download pretrained models or train the models yourself.
 Both